Manojkl/Cost_To_Consumers-CTC/AGI/ApplicationAgent/Readme.md

 - Give error code and learn from error code that needs to be avoided
 - Run same prompt 10 times, 7 times it gave correct code, give the error code 3 times and tell to avoid such pattern
+- Learn all the working and non working code pattern and give it to llm